“Socially Responsible” Ethical Credit Card Companies

 For every purchase, you make at Target.
 1$ will be allocating for the charity program.
 With an extra of 0.5% for any other purchases.

 One percent for every purchase made by cardholders.
 It is will be allocated for the improvement of Portland’s social services, education, economy, art, and environment.
 You don’t need to have Albina’s account in order to be the bank’s cardholder.

 In order to get this credit union’s MasterCard card.
 You need to be a member of Hope, whose membership is open to all people.

-The donation fund channels the fund to 5 community causes which the cardholders can choose from.
-The amount of fund donated is 5 cent for every purchase cardholders make.
+The donatio n fund channels the fund to 5 community causes which the cardholders can choose from.
+The amount of funds donated is 5 cents for every purchase cardholder makes.

 Amazon Watch is a nonprofit organization founded in 1996.
-Whose primary concern is the preservation of Amazon Rainforest in South America.
+Whose primary concern is the preservation of the Amazon Rainforest in South America?

 Amazon Watch issues a Visa card to cardholders.
-Who have interest in preserving the natural purity of the Amazon as well as the welfare of indigenous people living there.
+Who has an interest in preserving the natural purity of the Amazon as well as the welfare of indigenous people living there?

 If you are a nature lover, Amazon Watch is one of 10 “socially responsible” ethical credit card companies that we definitely recommend to you.